jruehl/gic/README_SuppInfo.txt

-The R scripts can be used to reproduce the numerical results in the manuscript 'General Independent Censoring in Event-Driven Trials with Staggered Entry' (Rühl, Beyersmann, Friedrich):
+The R scripts in this repository can be used to reproduce the numerical results in the manuscript 'General Independent Censoring in Event-Driven Trials with Staggered Entry' (Rühl, Beyersmann, Friedrich):

 - The script 'Simulations_calendar_times.R' includes the R code to reproduce the results of the first simulation study.